girlscript/winter-of-contributing/Java/Multithreaded Programing/Join/Join.md

 # JOIN()

 The join() method is provided by **java.lang.Thread** class.
-Join() method puts all the currently running threads on wait(stop their execution) until the thread it joins with completes all its task.
-It throws InterruptedException if the thread is interrupted .
+It causes the currently running threads to stop executing until the thread it joins with completes its task.

 There are three overloaded join functions.

-1. **join():** This method when called will put the current thread on wait until the thread on which it is called has completed its execution(is dead).
+1. **join():** It will put the current thread on wait until the thread on which it is called is dead.
+If thread is interrupted then it will throw InterruptedException.

     **Syntax:**
     >public final void join()

-2. **join(long milliseconds):** This method when called makes the current thread stop its execution until the thread on which it is called is dead or wait for specified time (milliseconds).
+2. **join(long millis):** It will put the current thread on wait until the thread on which it is called is dead or wait for specified time (milliseconds).

     **Syntax:**
-    > public final synchronized void join(long milliseconds)
+    > public final synchronized void join(long millis)

-3. **join(long milliseconds, int nanoseconds):** This method when called makes the current thread stop its execution until the thread on which it is called is dead or wait for specified time (milliseconds + nanoseconds).
+3. **join(long millis, int nanos):** It will put the current thread on wait until the thread on which it is called is dead or wait for specified time (milliseconds + nanos).

     **Syntax:**
-    > public final synchronized void join(long milliseconds, int nanoseconds)
+    > public final synchronized void join(long millis, int nanos)

-We can specify a waiting period in join() method.
-But doesn't guarantee that the current threads will wait only for given amount of time since thread execution depends on the implementation of OS.
+join() allows the programmer to specify a waiting period.
+Since thread execution depends on OS implementation, it doesn't guarantee that the current thread will wait only for given time.

 ## Why we use join() method?
-Most of the times, we generally have more than one thread.
-Thread scheduler schedules the threads but it does not guarantee the order of execution of threads.
+In normal circumstances we generally have more than one thread, thread scheduler schedules the threads, which does not guarantee the order of execution of threads.

-## When join() method is not used
+## Without using join()
 ```java
 class TestJoin extends Thread{
     @Override